ThakeeNathees/pocketlang/docs/pages/Getting-Started/learn-in-15-minutes.md

 x = 0  # Creating a variable.

 # In pocketlang statements should end with a new line
-# or a semicollon.
+# or a semicolon.
 White space characters except for new
 # lines are ignored in pocketlang.
 a = 1; b = 2;